zammad/zammad-admin-documentation/manage/users/index.rst

    or can't be assigned to a ticket, you should have a look on the group permissions.
-   Please note that the visibility of the group permission table depends on the role selection - it has to be "Agent" that the table shows up.
+   Please note that the visibility of the group permission table depends on the role selection.
+It only shows up, if the selected role has the ``ticket.agent`` permission.

    .. figure:: /images/manage/users/user-details-permissions.png
       :alt: Permissions in the edit user dialog
       :align: center
       :width: 70%

-   **Top:** A user's roles decide what kinds of actions they can perform and which :doc:`groups </manage/groups/index>` they belong to.
+   **Top:** User's roles decide what kind of actions they can perform and which :doc:`groups </manage/groups/index>` they belong to.
    **Bottom:** Group assignments can alternately be set on a per-user basis.